PHenwood/fta-dataplatform/azure-sql-database/articles/5-scaling-a-database.md

 * Scale up and down a Database using the portal

 ## Pre-Requisites
-* To complete this module you will need to have completed the create server and import database module
+* To complete this module you will need to have completed the create server and import database modules

 # Estimated time to complete this module:
 Self-guided (10 minutes approx)